Skip to main content

 Sunshine

-All in all, the sun at the Galápagos shines for a good number of hours in the hot and relatively rainy period, while in the cool period, clouds and mists become more frequent.
-Here are the average sunshine hours per day in Puerto Baquerizo Moreno.
+All in all, the sun at the Galápagos shines for a good number of hours in the hot and relatively rainy period.
+Instead, paradoxically, in the cool period, the sun shines less often, due to the already mentioned clouds and mists that form in this period.

 Sea temperature

-The sea is warm enough for swimming from January to May (when it's also calmer), while it becomes a little cool from July to November, when the water temperature drops to around 22/23 °C (72/73 °F).
+The sea at the Galápagos is warm enough for swimming from January to May (when it's also calmer), when the water temperature ranges from 24.5 °C to 26.5 °C (76 to 79.5 °F), while it becomes a little cool from July to November, when it drops to around 22/23 °C (72/73 °F).

 Back to top